Target Robust Discriminant Analysis: Robust Target Domain Estimator

+Equation \ref{contrast} still contains the unknown target labels $u$.
+To be able to guarantee a better or equal performance to that of the source classifier, we use a worst-case labelling, achieved by introducing a hypothetical labelling $q$ and \emph{maximizing} the difference in risks: $\hat{R} \left(h \given z, u \right) \leq \max_q \ \hat{R} \left( h \given z, q \right)$.

-However, (\ref{contrast}) still incorporates the target labels $u$, which are unknown.
-Taking a conservative approach, we use a worst-case labeling instead, achieved by \emph{maximizing} risk with respect to a hypothetical labeling $q$.
-For any classifier $h$, the risk with respect to this worst-case labeling will always be larger than the risk with respect to the true target labeling:
+Note that for any classifier $h$, the risk with respect to this worst-case labelling will always be larger than the risk with respect to the true target labelling.
+Combining the difference in risks from Equation \ref{contrast} with the hypothetical labelling $q$ results in the following risk function: